astroumd/PHYS265-spring24/code_project.md

 and one or more figures to illustrate your findings.
 All of this will be summarized in a report presented in PDF.
 You also need to show your code example(s) how you exercised the code, and a README file to make your findings reproducable.
+Please name and date your report!

-NOTE: We will use a new folder **code3** inside your existing github repository that you used for **lab1** and **lab2**.
+NOTE: We submit on github, and you will use a new folder **code3** inside your existing github repository that you used for **lab1** and **lab2**.

-You are welcome to suggest your own project too, either way, discuss with your instructor which package you choose and you may get additional guidelines.
+You are welcome to suggest your own project too.
+Either way, discuss with your instructor which package you choose and you may get additional guidelines.
 You can find some suggestions in our list below extracted from ASCL and JOSS.

-## Writeup

 Some packages may not work well on your particular computer.
 Some requires a lot of extra software, which make it too complex to install,